Spirik/GEM/README.md

 <img src="https://github.com/Spirik/GEM/wiki/images/party-hard-lcd_full-demo_p12_640x360_256c_mask.gif" width="640" height="360" alt="Party hard!" />
 </p>

 Supports [AltSerialGraphicLCD](http://www.jasspa.com/serialGLCD.html) (since GEM ver.
-1.0) and [U8g2](https://github.com/olikraus/U8g2_Arduino) (since GEM ver.
-1.1) graphic libraries.
+1.0), [U8g2](https://github.com/olikraus/U8g2_Arduino) (since GEM ver.
+1.1) and [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library) (since GEM ver.
+1.3) graphics libraries.

-> Note that both AltSerialGraphicLCD and U8g2 libraries are required by default, regardless of which one of them is actually used to drive display (although the one that is not used won't affect compiled sketch size).
+> Note that each of AltSerialGraphicLCD, U8g2 and Adafruit GFX libraries are required by default, regardless of which one of them is actually used to drive display (although the one that is not used won't affect compiled sketch size).
 However, it is possible (since GEM ver.
 1.2.2) to exclude support for not used one.
 See [Configuration](#configuration) section for details.

 > For use with AltSerialGraphicLCD library (by Jon Green) LCD screen must be equipped with [SparkFun Graphic LCD Serial Backpack](https://www.sparkfun.com/products/9352) and properly set up to operate using firmware provided with aforementioned library.